Working Smoke Alarms Save Lives

 The Wilmington Fire Department recommends you test smoke alarms monthly to ensure that they are in working condition.
-Additionally, we recommend you replace the batteries in all battery-operated smoke alarms at two (2) times a year.
-The entire alarm should be replaced after 10 years.
+Additionally, we recommend you replace the batteries in all battery-operated smoke alarms two (2) times a year.
+ALL smoke alarms should be replaced after 10 years of use.
 Bedrooms, hallways outside sleeping areas and living areas should all have a working smoke alarms.

-The Wilmington Fire Department can assist with battery replacement (please provide your own batteries), testing or installation of smoke alarms in your home.
+The Wilmington Fire Department can assist with testing or installation of smoke alarms in your home.
+Please review the qualifying questions below then click the free smoke alarm link.
+If your home still has alarms that use removable batteries, we are happy to assist with battery changes (providing you supply the batteries and the alarm is less than 10 years old).
 If someone in your home is deaf or hard of hearing, we can also assist with adaptive smoke alarm technology.
 We are also happy to answer questions about alarm placement in your home.

 The Wilmington Fire Department offers free smoke alarms and alarm installation to residents inside the Wilmington City limits.
 Those requesting free alarms should meet at least one of the following qualifications: